In Bristol Studio, Unit 19B Barton Hill Trading Est, Bristol BS5 9BB

 Man wearing a bowler hat

-Alastair Burgess, Site Manager
+Alastair Burgess: Site Manager

-Ally has been providing general caretaking and site management services to the studio for the last five years.
+Ally has been providing general caretaking and site management services to the studio for the last ten years.
 He is also a studio member with his own practice as a sculptor and metalsmith, combining traditional metal working techniques with state of the art industrial processes to create objects with pleasing forms and practicality.

-Ally has additional skills in electronics, engineering and mechanics and he regularly collaborates with other studio members to help bring their ideas to fruition.
+Ally has additional skills in electronics, engineering and mechanics, and he regularly collaborates with other studio members to help bring their ideas to fruition.

-the chemistry set logo
+the chemistry set web design

-The Chemistry Set, Social Media Manager
+The Chemistry Set: Website & Social Media Management

 Our Vision, Mission & Values